-Impairment losses derived from divestment of businesses predominantly related to the remeasurement of businesses held for sale in the Netherlands of DKK 550 million and France of DKK 52 million as well as the divestment of the fruit business in Denmark and the Uniguard security activities in the USA.
+Impairment losses derived from divestment of businesses predominantly related to the remeasurement of businesses held for sale in the Netherlands of DKK 550 million and France of DKK 156 million as well as the divestment of the fruit business in Denmark and the Uniguard security activities in the USA.
+In 2017, impairment losses mainly related to the divestment of ISS Kloak- & Industriservice, the Danish sewage and industrial services business.